How Do Churches Get Funding to Build?

 Personal cultivation by senior leadership proves essential for major gift success.
 One-on-one meetings where pastors share vision and invite partnership typically outperform general appeals.

-Method 6: Community Partnerships and Grants
+What Is Method 6: Community Partnerships and Grants?

 Churches serving community needs may qualify for government grants, foundation support, or corporate partnerships.
 While restrictions prevent direct worship facility funding, many projects include community-serving components eligible for external grants: